 Besides identifying and eliminating unused and unattached resources, you must also remove idle resources by consolidating computing jobs into fewer instances.

-Use various tools like Middleware that offer the cost management console to detect and monitor usage, set budgets, forecast AWS costs, and optimize your overall cloud costs.
+Use Observability tools like Middleware that offer the cost management console to detect and monitor usage, set budgets, forecast AWS costs, and optimize your overall cloud costs.
 They can identify spending anomalies with the help of machine learning functionality.

 An advanced altering system allows you to set benchmarks to notify you when you exceed expected spending thresholds.
 This approach can help you analyze an anomaly’s root cause, preventing unexpected costs and sticking to your planned budget.

-Use autoscaling to reduce costs
+3. Use autoscaling to reduce costs

 Autoscaling monitors your applications and adjusts your server capacity to maintain steady performance at the lowest possible cost.
 It also saves time and manpower by eliminating the need to respond to traffic spikes in real-time.
 Instead, it automatically activates the required resources and instances by changing the number of active servers.